Exploring the Mystery – Verse One of the Tao Te Ching

 Questions to ask yourself:

-- When you find yourself in a frustrated, irritated state of mind, can you pause to look inward?
-Can you catch yourself from reacting and instead move into a greater intelligence that accepts all that is?
+- When you feel frustrated or irritated, can you pause and look inward?
+Can you stop reacting and move toward a greater intelligence that accepts all that is?

-- Throughout the day, can you practice saying yes to what is?
+- Can you practice saying yes to what is throughout the day?
 Can you allow things to be as they are?

-- Can you consider the idea of a loving, kind universe that’s working on your behalf to provide the highest outcomes for you at all times?
+- Can you consider the idea of a loving, kind universe that works on your behalf to always provide the highest possible outcomes for you?

-Right now, there are many reasons to feel frustrated and triggered.
-Even when talking about the vaccination issue in this country.
-Do you think you are highly reactive when you hear people speaking about their position when it’s different than yours?
+There are many reasons to feel frustrated and triggered, even when discussing the vaccination issue in this country.
+Do you think you are highly reactive when you hear people speak about their position when it differs from yours?
 I know I have.

-This is a good time to take a breath and go deeper into the place of allowing.
-Allow others to have their view.
+This is a good time to take a breath and go deeper into the state of allowing others to have their own views.
 By shifting into this state, you may feel more peace and alignment with the Tao.

 “The mystery is the doorway to all understanding.”

 No matter how hard I try to understand the way of this world, it is not something I can understand intellectually.
 It is a mysterious, magical universe.
-Things are happening all the time that exists beyond our wildest imagination—living in reverence of the mystery in The Way.
+Things that exist beyond our wildest imagination are happening all the time—living in reverence of the mystery in The Way and recognizing what lies beneath the surface.

-It feels uncomfortable to step into the feeling of mystery – may be because our brains are hard-wired to have concrete answers and facts.
+It feels uncomfortable to enter the feeling of mystery – maybe because our brains are hard-wired to have concrete answers and facts.

 Yet, the mystery is the only thing that we know is true.